Definition for portrait - What types of portraits are there?

 portrait

-The art history of portraits
+The art history of the portrait

-portrait what is that?
+portrait what is that

 The beginnings and highlights of portrait painting